Hare (Rabbit) Pose - Sasangasana

 Step 2

-Inhale to prepare.
-Exhale, rest your hands on your heels or your ankles with your palms facing inward, thumbs down
+Prepare by inhaling.
+As you exhale, place your hands on your heels or ankles, with your palms facing inward and thumbs pointing down.

 Step 3

-Inhale once more, and begin to round your spine and bring the crown of your head to rest down on your mat directly in front of your knees
+Inhale again and start rounding your spine, bringing the crown of your head down to rest directly in front of your knees on the mat.

 Step 4

-Tuck your chin towards your chest and feel the opening of the back of your neck.
+Lower your chin towards your chest and feel the back of your neck opening up.

 Step 5

-To fully arrive in Sasangasana, lift your hips away from your heels and rest your hips above your knees or slightly behind them
+To fully settle into Sasangasana, lift your hips off your heels and position them above your knees or slightly behind them.

 Step 6

-Rest here for a few rounds of breath
+Remain in this position and take a few more deep breaths.
+Rest here for a few rounds of breath.

 Benefits and Contraindications